-The Javanese is attested without interruption for 11 s, which is quite exceptional for a Mayan-Polynesian language.
+The Javanese is attested without interruption for 11 s, which is quite exceptional for a Malayo-Polynesian language.
 The ancient Javanese is known thanks to a large number of epigraphic texts and manuscripts on palm leaves.
 Literary works are often poems since they are versified in the kavya style; They bear the name kakawin, hence the name kawi given to the language when it was discovered.
 These are imitations of the great poems of India such as the Mahabharata.
 In the 13th century, the language is simplified giving the present Javanese, and some indigenous elements appear in the literature.
 The language will be simplified again in the 18th century and will make numerous borrowings from Arabic, Persian, English, Dutch, Portuguese and Spanish.
 Here the poem is in ngoko (tutoiement used between intimate or between equals), a translation in krama would have been in a form of politeness, in madhya would have been in an intermediate form, one could also translate it into krama inggil, a high politeness language, or into basa kedaton to address the royal person, or even into ngoko andap to mark a rudeness wanted, but within the framework of my poem this last form would have been very badly come.
+In this part of the world there are languages with specific words to speak to the chiefs, which are considered as sacred and forbiden for basic people.
+This particularity is still alive in javanese.
 Java is 60% of the Indonesian population, making it the most populated island in the world.
 The writing is a type of abugida.